 Review what not to share on social media, drinking, bullying, drugs, sexual activity, etc.

 5. Discuss Curfew

-When it comes to dances, you want to make sure your teen is aware of what time the night ends.
+When it comes to dances, you want to make sure your teen knows what time the night ends.

-If your kid is spending the night over at a friend’s house after the dance get the address, contact number, and communicate with the parents before the dance.
+If your kid is spending the night over at a friend’s house after the Dance, gets the address, contact number and communicate with the parents before the Dance.